Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 This creates a **chain of continuity** where each clip is literally built from where the last one ended.

-### Why 4-6 Second Clips?
+### Why 6 Second Clips?

-- Most AI video generators perform best with 4-6 second clips
+- Most AI video generators perform best with 6-second clips (some do 5-10)
-- 4-6 seconds is the sweet spot for quality and coherence
+- 6 seconds is the sweet spot for quality and coherence
 - Longer clips (10+ sec) tend to drift or lose coherence
 - Shorter clips (2-3 sec) don't allow enough action
-- 4-6 seconds = enough time for meaningful camera movement and action while maintaining consistency
+- 6 seconds = enough time for meaningful camera movement and action while maintaining consistency

 ### Supported AI Models